At least 3 dead as frigid air sweeps nation

 Story highlights

-- A fuel truck overturned in Baltimore, leading to 55-vehicle accident, officials say
+- A fuel truck overturned in Baltimore during a 55-vehicle accident, officials say

-- A big winter storm is making its way east toward the Midwest, New England
+- A big winter storm makes its way east toward the Midwest, New England

 - Freezing temperatures are expected throughout most of the country